boobaGreen/S2I-ORIZON-SOLIDITY/README.md

   npx hardhat ignition deploy ignition/modules/TripManager.ts --network sepolia --verify
   ```

+#### Funding addresses

+When deploying locally, the Sepolia private keys specified in the .env file will also be used.
+During local deployment, these accounts will be assigned 100 ETH by IgnitionDeploy and Hardhat cheat.
+However, for deploying on Sepolia, you will need to use faucets to obtain Sepolia ETH (SEPOLIA ETH).

 #### Note on Deployment Address

 The deployment will use the addresses and keys specified in the .env file.
 Make sure these keys are set correctly: